 The opening page of Leonhard Altmann's will

-One of the four witnesses to Leonhard Altmann's will was "der Ehrsambe und füerneme Matheß Hundtspüchler der Zeit Richter auf der Landstraß", who either was identical with Jacob Altmann's best friend, or, more likely (since a "Mathes Hundßpüller der jüngere[!]" from the Landstraße got married in 1608), the father of Mathias Hundtspichler, who was to play an important role in the life of the next generation of the Altmann family.
+One of the four witnesses to Leonhard Altmann's will was "der Ehrsambe und füerneme Matheß Hundtspüchler der Zeit Richter auf der Landstraß" ("the honorable and noble Mathias Hundtspüchler, current judge on the Landstraße"), who either was identical with Jacob Altmann's best friend, or, more likely (since a "Mathes Hundßpüller der jüngere[!]" from the Landstraße got married in 1608), the father of Mathias Hundtspichler, who was to play an important role in the life of the next generation of the Altmann family.
 Another one of Leonhard Altmann's witnesses was Georg Wagner, who was to serve as best man at Jacob Altmann's wedding in 1633.
 Mozart's great-great-great-grandfather Leonhard Altmann was buried in the old St. Nikolai cemetery on the Landstraße (which was disbanded in 1784).

 St. Nikolai cemetery on the Landstraße (today the Rochusmarkt, Dr. Mesmer's house and part of his garden can be seen in the foreground)

 This discovery was first reported in print in the Newsletter of the Mozart Society of America, Vol. XVI, No. 1 (27 January 2012). © All rights reserved.